If you’re a member of a nonprofit, there’s one statement that is true: Budgets are limited.

 Creating Ads That Convert

-While you’re given a large budget to spend each month, Google does place restrictions on how you can use that budget.
-Throughout the program there is a $2 max cost per click.
-That means if you are a nonprofit such as a museum in a large metro area, it’s likely you won’t be very competitive bidding on terms like “Nashville things to do”, where CPC can go above $10 per click.
+While there is no longer a cost-per-click maximum, the higher trafficked keywords are going to those who are paying.
+That means if you are a nonprofit such as a museum in a large metro area, it’s likely you won’t be very competitive bidding on terms like “Nashville things to do”.
 You may fare better in more targeted terms, such as “Nashville museums” or “guitar museum nashville”.
 This is where your ads must be carefully crafted, so you can find the keywords that are both searched and that will bring in real traffic to your organization.

 Once you’ve found the right keywords to go after, crafting your ads are important so that they stand out.
 Like with any AdWords or PPC campaign, you’ll want to create ads that will target users in their specific searches, and aim to be the solution to their problem.
 Making good use of ad extensions that allow a person to call you in one click or click into a specific page are a great tool, and creating copy that uses keywords in your headlines will help you to stand out.